brokiem/SimpleLay/README.md

 ### Issues
 Known Issues:
-- The player does not fall if there are no blocks under the player (No Gravity) HELP!
+- The player does not fall if there are no blocks under the player (No Gravity) WELP!

 For another issues, please report [Here](https://github.com/brokiem/SimpleLay/issues/new)